-10.4.1. homologation form (Related appendix) duly filled and signed by the CMAS technical delegate has been handed, in time to whom it may concern

-- 10.4.2. no claim has been submitted in time fixed by rules of the discipline - 10.4.3. the electronic proof of time, the distance or points of the performance are enclosed - 10.4.4.
-Precision for doping control: For each CMAS championship and world cup, schedule of controls according to WADA anti-doping code and CMAS anti-doping and annual programme defined with ITA and not obligatory in case of a new record.
+- 10.4.1. homologation form (Related appendix) duly filled and signed by the CMAS technical delegate has been handed, in time to whom it may concern - 10.4.2. no claim has been submitted in time fixed by rules of the discipline - 10.4.3. the electronic proof of time, the distance or points of the performance are enclosed - 10.4.4.
+Precision for doping control: For each CMAS championship and world cup, schedule of controls according to WADA anti-doping code and CMAS anti-doping and annual programme defined with ITA and not obligatory in case of a new record. - 10.5.
+HOMOLOGATION OF RECORD OBTAINED DURING A COMPETITION INCLUDED IN CMAS CALENDAR Provided that - 10.5.1. homologation form duly filled and signed by the official Judge of the competition has been handed, in time to whom it may concern - 10.5.2. the athlete has been truly submitted to an anti-doping test - 10.5.3. no claim has been submitted in time fixed by rules of the discipline - 10.5.4. the electronic proof of time, the distance or points of the performance are enclosed.

-10.5.
-HOMOLOGATION OF RECORD OBTAINED DURING A COMPETITION INCLUDED IN CMAS CALENDAR Provided that this record is ipso facto validated and homologated upon receipt of the test of negativity of the anti-doping test 10.6.
-HOMOLOGATION OF RECORD OBTAINED IN COMPETITIONS OR CHAMPIONSHIP NOT INCLUDED IN CMAS
+this record is ipso facto validated and homologated upon receipt of the test of negativity of the anti-doping test 10.6.
+Homologation of Record obtained in Competitions or Championship not included in CMAS